Toumassa/jitsi-meet-cordova-ios/README.md

 - install [Toumassa/lib-jitsi-meet](https://github.com/Toumassa/lib-jitsi-meet) with your jitsi meet
 - rename `index.html` in jitsi meet to `index_jitsi.html`
-- copie the content of `cordova_server_side` into the root directory of jitsi meet
+- copy the content of `cordova_server_side` into the root directory of jitsi meet

 When the app launches you should get the jitsi-meet index without WebRTC warning.